The debate over whether deadlifts engage back muscles is common in fitness circles.1

 These muscles located at the back of the legs serve two main functions in the deadlift; the first one is to provide stability to the knee joint and ankles during leg extension working as the antagonistic (opposing) muscle to the quads.

 Their second role is working together with the gluteus maximus muscle during lock out at the top phase of the movement.
-Hamstrings are one the muscles where you should feel deadlifts, an indication that the lifter is doing the movement with correct form and technique.
+The hamstrings represent one of the muscle groups activated during deadlifts, signaling proper form and technique when feeling their engagement.

 Gluteus Maximus